Handling Customer Support Requests

 • Next add a contact.
 This will make it easier to fill out other fields such as configuration item.
 (Click silhouette icon next to Configuration Item field to choose a config item already associated with the ticket contact.)

-• Get DETAILS on the issue the user is experiencing before scheduling an appt.
+• Get DETAILS on the issue the user is experiencing before sending the user a scheduling link.

 Support Request Intake (phone or email):